 If you’re going to do training sessions with your volunteers that cover this, then remember to start off the session with an ice break (check out my Mental Heal Pub Quiz for a potential idea).
 Follow that with talking about your role, their roles, and what the purpose of the event is.

-If you’re working with other organisations then you could collaborate on how to train the volunteers.
-As a rule, the bigger the event the more you’ll need to make sure everyone is trained and knows what’s expected of them in their role.
-Training or at least some sort of regular meetings to discuss the event will help foster a team spirit.
+If you’re working with other organisations, then you could collaborate on how to train the volunteers.
+As a rule, the bigger the event, the more you’ll need to make sure everyone is trained and knows what’s expected of them in their role.
+Training, or at least some sort of regular meetings to discuss the event, will help foster a team spirit.
 It’ll also give people an opportunity to ask questions and to get reassurance.

 You may even be able to ask volunteer mental health services to support you by training your volunteers if needed.
-A lot of volunteer mental health services will have in-house training for their own volunteers, which they might allow you to piggyback on.
+A lot of volunteers mental health services will have in-house training for their own volunteers, which they might allow you to piggyback on.
 Doesn’t hurt to ask.

 For your story sharing volunteers, you’ll want to ask them about their mental health needs.
-Because you’re recruiting people for this role who have personal experience of mental health issues, you’ll want to make sure they’re comfortable with talking about their mental health stories with people from the public.
+Because you’re recruiting people for this role who have personal experience of mental health issues, you’ll want to make sure they’re comfortable talking about their mental health stories with people from the public.
 Thus, you’ll need to ask these volunteers if they’ll first be happy to discuss their mental health with the general public and then ask if they could briefly share their experience with you to see if they’ll be comfortable doing it or not.

 Recording volunteer information